 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Do not take more than 4 tablets in 1 day.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medicine can be fatal, especially if you also take a narcotic (opioid medicine).
+An overdose of this medicine can be fatal, especially if you also take an opioid medicine.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.
 Do not take other weight-loss products or diet pills unless your doctor has told you to.

-Do not use narcotic medication, methadone, heroin, or other street drugs while you are taking Contrave.
+Do not use opioid medication, methadone, heroin, or other street drugs while you are taking Contrave.
 Doing so could result in dangerous effects, including coma and death.

 Contrave side effects

 Get emergency medical help if you have signs of an allergic reaction to Contrave: fever, swollen glands, mouth sores, muscle or joint pain; hives, rash or itching; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.

 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, severe drowsiness, or if you are hard to wake up.